pagkly/Zed/Investopedia3/Loss Carryback.md

 ## Understanding a Loss Carryback

-Loss carrybacks are similar to [loss carryforwards](https://www.investopedia.com/terms/l/losscarryforward.asp), except that companies apply their net operating losses to preceding rather than subsequent years' incomes.
-The loss carryback will generate a [tax refund](https://www.investopedia.com/terms/t/tax-refund.asp) of prior taxes paid by the business for that previous year due to its newly reduced tax liability.
+Loss carrybacks are similar to [[loss carryforwards]](https://www.investopedia.com/terms/l/losscarryforward.asp), except that companies apply their net operating losses to preceding rather than subsequent years' incomes.
+The loss carryback will generate a [[tax refund]](https://www.investopedia.com/terms/t/tax-refund.asp) of prior taxes paid by the business for that previous year due to its newly reduced tax liability.
 After the carried back loss is applied, it will be as though the business had overpaid its taxes for that year.

 A business can choose how to apply a net operating loss (NOL) when such a loss occurs.
 For example, it can choose to waive the carryback period and only carry the loss forward.
 However, once the decision has been made to carry the loss forward, the action cannot be reversed.
 1